Cooking Gorgeous

 • Heat it over medium heat until it comes to a gentle boil.

-• In a separate bowl, combine the remaining milk with cornflour and starch to create a slurry.
+• In a separate bowl, combine the remaining milk with rice flour and starch to create a slurry.

 • Add the slurry into boiling milk and stir continuously to avoid it clumping until the mixture comes to a boil and thickens.

-• Stir in the chicken breast meat and let it simmer for another 10 minutes, until it has thickened and become smooth.
+• Stir in the shredded chicken and let it simmer for another 10 minutes, until thickened, smooth, and slightly stretchy.

-• Remove the pan from the heat, add the mastic (or and vanilla paste) along with the butter, and blitz the mixture with a hand blender for a few minutes.
+• Remove the pan from the heat, add the mastic and/or vanilla paste along with the butter, and blitz the mixture with a hand blender for a few minutes.

 • Whisk the mixture with a balloon whisk for a few minutes and then pour it into a baking dish or individual bowls.